 - Chemparuthyadi Keratailam – useful in eczema, and paediatric conditions.

 - Dhurdhurapatradi Keratailam – Useful in dandruff, itching and eczema.

 - Eladi coconut oil – Useful in skin conditions.

 - Karpooradi coconut oil – pains, cramps, rheumatic joint complaints.

 - Kayyanyadi coconut oil – Used in the treatment of headache.
 Improves quality of hair.

 - Coconut oil is rich in saturated fatty acid, which is bad for the heart and increases cholesterol.
 Coconut oil is considered under solid fats, and is advised to be replaced with oils wherever possible.

 - Coconut oil is a major source of Lauric acid, a fatty acid, which is claimed to benefit in dealing with viruses and bacteria causing diseases such as herpes, influenza, cytomegalovirus.

-- Though coconut oil is rich in saturated fatty acid, there is structural difference.
+- Though coconut oil is rich in saturated fatty acids, there is a structural difference.
 It is rich in medium size triglycerides.

 - Wikipedia enlists two clinical trials with coconut oil –